 Fucking with a condom is a low risk for the transmission of HIV and most other STIs.

 You can keep the risk low by making sure you are using the right size and type of condom for you.
 This reduces the risk of the condom slipping off or failing.
 Check out the Condoms & Lube section for advice on choosing and using the right condom.

 If you have had a condom fail during sex during the last 72 hours you may be able to access PEP to reduce your chance of becoming infected with HIV.
 It’s important to act as quickly as possible to reduce the chance of you becoming infected.

-If you are regularly having sex with lot of guys, then you should also be getting a sexual health check up every 3 months.
+If you are regularly having sex with lots of guys, then you should also be getting a sexual health check-up every 3 months.
 Testing for a range of STIs is available from our m-test service.

 Risk factors include having cuts in your mouth, bleeding gums and mouth ulcers.
 You should also avoid brushing your teeth or using mouth wash before sucking as these can expose blood in the mouth.

 Oral sex is a high risk for other STIs, including gonorrhoea, syphilis and chlamydia.
 These infections can be transmitted easily between both partners.